RobinLinde/esphome-config/devices/mapcomplete_clock/README.md

-# Clock
+# MapComplete Clock

-ESPHome configuration file for a clock made of addressable LEDs, like the [Brightdot Clock](https://www.velleman.eu/products/view/?id=449304) sold by
+ESPHome configuration file for a clock made of addressable LEDs, like the [Brightdot Clock](https://www.velleman.eu/products/view/?id=449304) sold by Velleman.
+In addition to functioning as a normal clock, this clock can also show changesets made with [MapComplete](https://github.com/pietervdvn/MapComplete).
+To do this, there should be a service running that publishes statistics to MQTT.
+More documentation on this will follow.

 ## Example configuration